Jpan2022/Jpan2022/README.md

 - 👋 Hi, I’m Joshua Pantoja
 - 👀 I’m interested in Cyber Security
 - 🌱 I’m looking to continously learn about different tools and technologies that pertain to Cyber Security
-- I have created some small python coding projects while at University and I hope you enjoy!
+- I created some python coding projects for school and I hope you enjoy!

 <!---
 Jpan2022/Jpan2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.